White Paper – December / January 2018

 Back in Brisbane, well known former AFL player, Jamie Charman has also joined Ray White Albion.

 And in Perth, another footy legend Ben Keevers has joined North Quays.

 And it’s pleasing to see that we are receiving more positive feedback from our customers than ever before as our focus on customer service remains our highest priority.

 Ray White maintained a fantastic vendor NPS of 91.
 Our response rate was a bit disappointing, dropping to 21 per cent but there is a natural dip over the Christmas break.
 We did send 1972 more surveys in January than December.

-Ray White Belconnen topped the leaderboard again for customer service, while Justin Hartley of ray White Pegasus .
+Ray White Belconnen topped the leaderboard again for customer service, while Justin Hartley of Ray White Pegasus was the top agent.
 From next week, residential vendor dual agent surveys will launch across Australia and New Zealand.
-Dual Agent surveying will mean that customers can complete a survey for two agents.
+Dual agent surveying will mean that customers can complete a survey for two agents.
 This is appropriate for agents who work in teams, have joint listings or have sales associates.
 These surveys will help our network (and us) understand how customers are experiencing agents, individually.
 It will also show you how well agents work together on listings and gives us a better opportunity to recognise or coach more of our members.